An expert's view on Sheffield United's new signing Charlie Goode and the story of the transfer window

 A leader at the back

 Heckingbottom views Goode, who has made six Premier League appearances for Thomas Frank’s side this term, as the solution to United’s lack of competition and cover at the back.
 Although striker Daniel Jebbison has been recalled from a spell on loan at Burton Albion - a decision taken after Rhian Brewster limped-out of Saturday’s win at the Weston Homes Stadium and Lys Mousset’s switch to Salernitana - Heckingbottom viewed that as the greatest threat to United’s hopes of qualifying for the play-offs and making an immediate return to the top-flight.
-Luton Town and Millwall made late moves for Luke Freeman before the 11pm cut-off point.
+That is underlined by the fact Adlene Guedioura’s contract was terminated by mutual consent and Luton Town and Millwall felt confident enough to both make late moves for another midfielder – Luke Freeman.

 “It was great to see a follower become a leader,” Curle said, noting how Goode had represented Hadley, Hayes and Hendon before arriving at Glanford Park.
 “I think he tried to fit in to begin with, which everyone would do.
 But I remember having a chat with him, about things other than sport, to find out what motivated him.
 I remember telling Charlie ‘You’re a great human being but when you train and cross that line, you’ve got to demand more of yourself and the people around you as well.’
 That’s why we gave him the armband and he responded brilliantly.”